Singlet-assisted electroweak phase transition at two loops: Numerical results

 For comparison, we show also the results from a one-loop calculation.
 Here "one loop" refers to the one-loop potential in (\ref{eq:Veff-01}) with the EFT parameters matched at $\mathcal{O}(g^2)$, in other words it is the daisy-resummed 4d potential to leading order in high-$T$ expansion (with an additional resummation of $A_0$ loops), correct at $\mathcal{O}(g^3)$. ``Two loop'' refers to the full $\mathcal{O}(g^4)$ calculation described in detail in the above sections and in appendix~\ref{sec:Veff-2loop}.
 In both cases we use the same $T=0$ renormalization prescription for input parameters.

-In all of our benchmarks we consistently find lower critical temperatures at two-loop order and the difference to the one-loop temperature is quite large in almost all points.
+With the exception of benchmark points 10 through 12, we find lower critical temperatures at two-loop order and the difference to the one-loop temperature is quite large in almost all points.
 We expect this shift to originate from the $\mathcal{O}(g^4)$ corrections to thermal masses.
 For one-step transitions with a tree-level barrier, we observe that transitions tend to be stronger at two loop, and the latent heat is increased by at least $20\%$ relative to the one-loop result.
 In contrast, two-loop corrections make the transition significantly weaker in the $Z_2$ symmetric xSM.
 Here, the transition may appear to be strongly first order at one loop, but the radiatively generated potential barrier can be destroyed by higher-order effects if the perturbative expansion convergences slowly.
 In fact, scanning over $M_{h_2} \in [150, 450]$ GeV and $a_2 \in [1, 5]$ with $b_4 = 0.3$ in the $Z_2$ symmetric case, we found no transitions that would remain strong ($\Delta v / T_c > 1.0$) at the two-loop level.
 Indeed, one-loop results should be taken with a grain of salt when the coupling $a_2$ is this strong.
 These considerations call for more thorough investigations of higher-order effects in the $Z_2$ symmetric xSM in the future.

 Two-step transitions are quite sensitive to the singlet self-interaction and here we concentrate on $b_4 = 0.3$.
 Contrary to naive expectations, we find the transition strength to be very sensitive to two-loop corrections, despite the presence of a tree-level barrier.
 Particularly in BM12 the latent heat is an order of magnitude smaller than the one-loop value, signaling definite breakdown of perturbation theory at least at low orders, probably due to the large value of $a_2$.
 For points BM8 and BM9 where the coupling is smaller, two-loop effects are moderate but quantitatively important.
 We conclude that transitions involving a tree-level barrier in the potential are not protected from large loop corrections.
 The presence of such a barrier implies that loop effects from the Matsubara zero modes are relatively less important than in radiatively-induced transitions.
 This argument does not apply to loop corrections involving hard Matsubara loops, whose effect is to modify the long-distance coefficients of the zero-mode EFT.
 Large loop corrections for two-step transitions were also reported in~\cite{Niemi:2020hto} in a triplet-extended model.